b-lukaszuk/BS_wJ_eng/contents/toothpaste.md

 > how much more money you must spend every year on the same product due to the
 > assumed inflation).
 We will deal with similar calculations in
 > @sec:compound_interest.

-Try to figure out does making the hole bigger actually moves the sales up by
-$\geq$ 50%.
-Test different scenarios, e.g. different initial hole size, and see what would have happened if the customers tried to counteract this idea by squeezing less toothpaste (shorter strip) on the toothbrush.

 ## Solution {#sec:toothpaste_solution}